dome9/dome9_tools/dome9_s3_logger/README.md

 Click the link below to deploy this stack.
 The AWS region last logged into will be the region of deployment.
 > Note: If you plan to use this tool for both Dome9 Compliance findings and Audit trail events you will deploy the stack _twice_ and then configure the S3 bucket, folder names, and log file prefix accordingly.
 The SNS topic (InputTopicARN) created from each CFT deployment is intended to be mapped to specific use case (see below) of Compliance or Audit.

-The stack has three parameters
+The stack has five parameters

+**queueUrl** - the SQS queue which recieves messages from SNS (auto-populated from CFT)

 **S3BucketForLogging** - this is the S3 bucket